tciprague/qrInfo/index.md

 - Big beer heads: no, the waitress does not hate you, in Czechia they serve drinks with large heads(if the regular one scares you definitely dont ask for a Mlìko)
 - Tipping: It is considered polite to tip a minimum of 10% at restaurants and bars.
 - Czech foods to try: Svíčková na smetaně, Guláš, pork knee, fried cheese(smazeny syr), garlic soup
-- Free tours happen everyday in the city, they are mainly in English and Spanish, 2 companies offer both free and paid tours, you can see their full range, timetable and prices by clicking on these links [new europe tours](https://www.neweuropetours.eu/prague-walking-tours/) & [prague free tours](https://praguefreetours.com/) & [prague tours] (https://www.prague-tours.eu/)